Welcome from Dean Moore

 |Sixth Floor||Books||Math Classrooms and Labs|

-Visit the Special Collections Research Center (SCRC) to locate an SIU photograph, a past issue of the Daily Egyptian, or use primary sources from one or more of our noteworthy, unique collections.
+We invite you to visit the Special Collections Research Center (SCRC) to locate an SIU photograph, a past issue of the Daily Egyptian, or use primary sources from one or more of our unique collections.
 In SCRC you’ll find outstanding collections on freedom of the press, political papers including those of Senator Paul Simon, philosophy, Irish literature by James Joyce and others, theater, and twentieth-century literature.
 While SCRC houses manuscripts, rare books, and archives, it provides vast stores of digital content at your fingertips 24/7.

 We hope you will visit often and ask questions.
 We are here to help!